Investigating and Mitigating Failure Modes in Physics-informed Neural Networks (PINNs): Abstract

 \section{Abstract}

-In this paper, we demonstrate and investigate several challenges that stand in the way of tackling complex problems using physics-informed neural networks.
-In particular, we visualize the loss landscapes of trained models and perform sensitivity analysis of backpropagated gradients in the presence of physics.
-Our findings suggest that existing methods produce highly non-convex loss landscapes that are difficult to navigate.
-Furthermore, high-order PDEs contaminate the backpropagated gradients that may impede or prevent convergence.
-We then propose a novel method that bypasses the calculation of high-order PDE operators and mitigates the contamination of backpropagating gradients.
-In doing so, we reduce the dimension of the search space of our solution and facilitate learning problems with non-smooth solutions.
-Our formulation also provides a feedback mechanism that helps our model adaptively focus on complex regions of the domain that are difficult to learn.
-We then formulate an unconstrained dual problem by adapting the Lagrange multiplier method.
-We apply our method to solve several challenging benchmark problems governed by linear and non-linear PDEs.
+This paper explores the difficulties in solving partial differential equations (PDEs) using physics-informed neural networks (PINNs).
+PINNs use physics as a regularization term in the objective function.
+However, a drawback of this approach is the requirement for manual hyperparameter tuning, making it impractical in the absence of validation data or prior knowledge of the solution.
+Our investigations of the loss landscapes and backpropagated gradients in the presence of physics reveal that existing methods produce non-convex loss landscapes that are hard to navigate.
+Our findings demonstrate that high-order PDEs contaminate backpropagated gradients and hinder convergence.
+To address these challenges, we introduce a novel method that bypasses the calculation of high-order derivative operators and mitigates the contamination of backpropagated gradients.
+Consequently, we reduce the dimension of the search space and make learning PDEs with non-smooth solutions feasible.
+Our method also provides a mechanism to focus on complex regions of the domain.
+Besides, we present a dual unconstrained formulation based on Lagrange multiplier method to enforce equality constraints on the model's prediction, with adaptive and independent learning rates inspired by adaptive subgradient methods.
+We apply our approach to solve various linear and non-linear PDEs.

 \keywords{constrained optimization, Lagrangian multiplier method, Stokes equation, convection equation, convection-dominated convection-diffusion equation, heat transfer in composite medium, Lid-driven cavity problem}